softprops/np/README.md

     import sbt._

-Or if you prefer, you can call depend on the project reference as a `git` repositor
+Or if you prefer, you can call depend on the project reference as a `git` repository.

     import sbt._